Avnu/OpenAvnu/lib/avtp_pipeline/README.md

 ## Running OpenAvnu daemons
 - Helper scripts in the repo root.
 - `$ sudo ./run_igb.sh eth1`
     - Load the igb driver.
 Supply the interface name (ethx) as parameter.
 Only needed if using IGB support for the Intel i210 adapter.
 - `$ sudo ./run_daemons.sh eth1`
-    - Start gptp, msrp, maap, and shaper daemons.
+    - Start the gptp, msrp, maap, and shaper daemons.
 Supply the interface name (ethx) as parameter.
     - Daemons can also be started individually using the run_gptp.sh, run_srp.sh, run_maap.sh, and run_shaper.sh scripts.
+- `$ sudo ./stop_daemons.sh`
+    - Stop the gptp, msrp, maap, and shaper daemons.
+Don't use this command while AVTP Pipeline is running.

-## Running OpenAvnu simple talker example
+## Running OpenAvnu AVTP Pipeline example
-- `$ sudo ./run_simple_talker.sh eth1`
+- `$ sudo ./run_avtp_pipeline.sh eth1`
-    - Run the current OpenAvnu simple talker example.
+    - Run the current OpenAvnu AVTP Pipeline example.
 Supply the interface name (ethx) as parameter.

-## Running OpenAvnu Echo Talker
-- `$ sudo ./run_echo_talker.sh eth1`
-    - Run the AVTP Echo talker test stream.
-Supply the interface name (ethx) as parameter.

-## Running OpenAvnu Echo Listener
-- `$ sudo ./run_echo_listener.sh eth1`
+- `$ sudo ./stop_avtp_pipeline.sh eth1`
-    - Run the AVTP Echo talker test stream.
-Supply the interface name (ethx) as parameter.
+    - Stop the current OpenAvnu AVTP Pipeline example.
+The script will also attempt to cleanly recover if the AVTP pipeline binaries crashed.

+The AVTP Pipeline example is expected to be run simultaneously on two or more different Linux computers, with the network interfaces connected using AVB-capable switches.
+(The daemons do not currently support using two different network interfaces on the same computer, so different computers must be used.)
+You can refer to the list of [Avnu Certified Products](http://avnu.org/certified-products/) for switches with AVB/TSN support.

+To connect the Talker and Listener with the example implementation, you need to use an AVDECC controller.
+(These are also referred to as 1722.1 or ATDECC controllers.)
+This will tell the Listener(s) which stream to listen to, and allow the Talker and Listener(s) to coordinate when they should start streaming.
+There are several AVDECC controllers available, including one in the OpenAvnu avdecc-lib/controller folder.

+The AVTP Pipeline example Talker and Listener should also be compatible with other AVB/TSN products that support 8-channel, 48K/24-bit [IEC 61883-6](https://webstore.iec.ch/preview/info_iec61883-6%7Bed2.0%7Den.pdf) audio and AVDECC management.
+The list of [Avnu Certified Products](http://avnu.org/certified-products/) includes some of them.
+The example Talker and Listener has also been used successfully to stream audio to and from Apple Macbooks running macOS version 10.12 (Sierra) and later, and controlled with the Apple Macbook built-in AVDECC controller (avbutil).

 ## Benchmark results